Walrus98/Unofficial-FlappyBird/README.md

 ## Setting up

 Just open project with your IDE and make sure that libs folder is include in your workspace.
-Note: this game is not written tu run as Android or iOs application.
+Note: this game is not written to run as Android or iOs application.

 ### Screenshoots of the game